iplass/package-iplass/README.md

 Specify the host name or IP address of the Database.

 - IPLASS_JDBC_PORT (optional)
-Specifiy the port number for the Database.
+Specify the port number for the Database.
 If not specified, the default port is set based on the given Database.

-- IPLASS_JDBC_SERVICE_NAME (only required when Orcale was specified above)
+- IPLASS_JDBC_SERVICE_NAME (only required when Oracle was specified above)
 specify the service name of the Database.

 - IPLASS_JDBC_URL (optional)